 A student from a poor family, Yang Lu-ch’an (1799-1872) represents a pivotal turning point in the history of t’ai chi.
 He lived in Chen village and worked for Chen Chang-hsing’s on the farm.
 Not belonging to the Chen family, he watched secretly the t’ai chi practices.
 One day he offered to fight a stranger who had challenged Chen Chang-hsing.
 Yang fought so well that, in 1820, Chen accepted Yang as a student and taught him all the skills, techniques and secrets of the Chen style of t’ai chi.
 More significantly, Chen gave Yang Lu-ch’an permission to travel China as a Chen family representative offering challenges to fighters so successfully that he earned the title of ‘Yang Wudi’, meaning Yang the invincible.
 As a result, he was appointed to teach Chen style t’ai chi to the Imperial Guards and members of the Ch’ing court in Beijing.
 Thus he became the first outsider to break the tradition of restricting Chen style t’ai chi chuan to Chen family members only.
 His subsequent expression of t’ai chi chuan became known as the Yang style, the most widely practised style in the world today.
 His approach aimed at a less laborious routine with less emphasis on martial applications thus adapting the growing public’s interest for better health and personal development.

 Yang Cheng-fu (1883-1936), the grandson of Yang Lu-ch’an, introduced what may be called ‘Modern T’ai Chi’.
 As with all the t’ai chi styles, the Yang style went through several developments: Yang Chen-fu eliminated the foot-stamping, straight-punching, jumping and other forceful, aggressive actions which are more appropriate for combat.
-He then adapted his style according to his large frame by history_of_tai_chi_5making the movements bigger, smoother and rounder, slow, continuous and harmonious, performed at a constant speed, so as to promote the health aspect of
+He then adapted his style according to his large frame by making the movements bigger, smoother and rounder, slow, continuous and harmonious, performed at a constant speed, so as to promote the health aspect of

 t’ai chi chuan.
 Cheng-fu passed the skill on to Yeung Sau-chung (1910-1985), the only one of his sons old enough to have developed sufficient skill.
 Sau-chung settled in Hong Kong after the Communist revolution and after having 3 daughters he decided to adopt 3 sons to carry on his teaching.
 They were Ip Tai Chi Tak, Chu Gin Soon and Chu King Hung.